-&lt;sup>4 Kunming-Montreal Global Biodiversity Framework (cbd.int)
+4 Kunming-Montreal Global Biodiversity Framework (cbd.int)

-&lt;sup>5 At end of 2022, 64% (incl. joint ventures) of AXA IM total AuM are covered by our NZ targets: see more details in Section 6.1.
+5 At end of 2022, 65% (incl. joint ventures) of AXA IM total AuM are covered by our NZ targets: see more details in Section 6.1.

-&lt;sup>6 Implementation was effective in 2023.
+6 Implementation was effective in 2023.

-considerations in our review of resolutions, which led to a 14% opposition rate with at least one vote against cast in 60% of the meetings voted.
+Stewardship strategy is another key element of our RI framework on assets and activities on which we remain exposed.
+Our voting policy was reinforced at the beginning of 2022 to further integrate ESG considerations in our review of resolutions, which led to a 14% opposition rate with at least one vote against cast in 60% of the meetings voted.
 Overall, in 2022, the number of issuers engaged in 2022 has increased by 111% compared to 2021 in listed markets.
 Climate remained our main theme (28% of engagements), while the trend we identified in 2021 of an increase in corporate governance-related engagement also continued this year.
 A number of environmental and social topics are now addressed alongside governance-related topics, showing increasing integration of environmental and social considerations into the heart of corporate strategy, which we see as very positive.
 We have committed to significantly enlarge our engagement on biodiversity notably by joining various collaborative initiatives.
 This reflected the trend towards the integration of ESG across companies' business activity and organisations as they pursue genuinely effective ESG strategies.

-We also updated our RI Governance structure, as well as AXA IM's Public Affairs Charter and our Remuneration policy.
+We also updated our RI Governance structure, as well as AXA IM's Public Affairs Charter7 and our Remuneration policy8.